 Plastic and cosmetic surgery.
 Frederick advised on the quantum in relation to cosmetic alterations to a person’s face and body following a serious car accident.

-Frederick represents bereaved families in coronial proceedings.
+Frederick represents bereaved families in coronial proceedings and has experience well beyond his call in this area.
 Because of his other areas of expertise, Frederick is particularly suited to inquests into death at work or in prison, deaths following medical treatment, or deaths related to mental illness.

 AR (2019): A high-profile, two-week, Article 2 jury inquest into the death of a prisoner where the jury found that medical staff had caused the prisoner’s death by their neglect.
 The inquest prompted multiple referrals to professional disciplinary bodies, a Prevention of Future Deaths report being sent to the head of NHS England, and admissions of fundamental systemic failings by the responsible NHS Trust.
 This inquest raised also raised novel legal issues regarding juror eligibility.